arshadkazmi42/ak-cli/commands/git/git-delete-branch.md

-### Delete a branch from git repository
+### Delete a branch from remote git repository

-This command is used for deleting a branch
+This command is used for deleting a branch from remote

 `git push origin --delete <branch_name>`